salsify/avromatic/README.md

   returns an `Avro::Schema` object.
 An `AvroTurf::SchemaStore` can be used.
   The `schema_store` is unnecessary if models are generated directly from `Avro::Schema` objects.
 See [Models](#models).
+* **module**: A module that is used to collect the generated models that are embedded within top-level models.
+By default a new, anonymous module is used.

 #### Using a Schema Registry/Messaging API